 These innovative classrooms were designed for technology that utilizes mobile devices.

 BYOD requires you to bring a laptop to connect to AV (audio/video) options in all rooms.
-You may check out a laptop from the Center for Instructional Support.
+You may check out a laptop from the Center for Instructional Support in Kuykendall Hall 103.

 Sakamaki D-102 accommodates class sizes from 15-18 students.

-Photographs of D101, D102, and D103 show a variety of different spacial arrangements and during various semesters, may be modified from what appears in any given photograph
+Please Note: Photographs and videos of D101, D102, and D103 show a variety of different spacial arrangements and during various semesters, may be modified from what appears in any given photograph or video.

-Please click on the button below to see specifics about the room and its technology.
+Please click on the room specs button below to see specifics about the room and its technology.